-- 1. The first step in the appeal process is to discuss the grade with the instructor before the end of the second week of the following term (fall/spring/summer). - 2.
-If the discussion with the instructor does not resolve the issue for the student, the student must then speak with the division chair. - 3.
-If the discussion with the division chair does not resolve the issue for the student, the student must then speak with the Dean. - 4.
-If the informal process does not resolve the issue, he or she must then file a formal written appeal to the academic standards and admission committee with a copy provided to the Dean.
-The Dean notifies the division chair and faculty member that a formal appeal has been filed.
+- 1. The first step in the appeal process is to discuss the grade with the instructor within thirty days of the end of the term. - 2.
+If the discussion with the instructor does not resolve the issue for the student, the student may submit an informal written grade appeal to the division chair.
+The appeal must include a detailed justification, relevant supporting materials, and a clear explanation of why the student believes the grade determination was unfair.
+The division chair will review the appeal and attempt to facilitate a resolution between the student and the instructor.
+The division chair is authorized to request additional documentation from the student and/or the instructor as necessary.

+- 3. If the division chair determines that the appeal cannot be resolved at their level, the division chair must request written justification from the instructor and submit all documents to the Dean, and the Dean will meet with the student. - 4.
+If the informal process outlined in the previous three steps does not resolve the issue, the student must then file a formal written appeal with the Dean, who will convene the Academic Standards and Admission Committee.
+The Dean notifies the division chair and the instructor that a formal appeal has been filed.
 This must be accomplished within one month of the end of the informal process.
-The voting members of the academic standards and admission committee will convene a formal hearing regarding the appeal within two weeks of receipt.
-The committee will prepare written findings within seven days of the hearing.
-Copies of the findings are sent to the student, faculty member, division chair and Dean.

-5. If the student or the faculty member is not satisfied with the findings, he/she may submit a formal appeal to the Provost within two weeks of the academic standards and admission committee written findings.
+In addition, the Dean forwards all other documents to the committee.
+The voting members of the Academic Standards and Admission Committee will convene a formal hearing regarding the appeal within two weeks of receipt.
+Upon reviewing the existing documents, the committee is authorized to request additional documentation from the student and/or the instructor as necessary and may also invite the student and/or the instructor to present their justifications during the hearing.
+The committee will prepare written findings within seven business days of the hearing.
+Copies of the findings are sent to the student, faculty member, division chair, registrar, and Dean. - 5.
+If the student or the faculty member is not satisfied with the findings, he/ she may submit a formal appeal to the Provost within two weeks of the Academic Standards and Admission committee written findings.
 The decision of the Provost is final.